 Form elements according to HTML5 specification

 HTML 5 specification introduced some new form elements.
 Support of new elements in different browsers is listed below.
 In addition, you can see screenshots of new elements in different browsers.
 Description, attributes or validation method of new elements follows.
 If you want to test automatic, or built-in validation, run this page in Opera browser please.
 Opera has the best support of built-in validation.
-Live elements can be found in the second column of the table.
-Some browsers do validation as soon as the element loses focus, others after clicking the submit button, or performs simple test whether the element is empty.
-For description of the new form attributes, see the following article.
+Chrome8 Safari5 do not perform validation.
+Validation is performed only after you click submit button.
+Live form elements are placed in the second column of table.

 Browsers support